1. Never EVER pour oil down the drain!

 You can give it a second life by using it as an ingredient in your soup, or you can make dumplings out of it.

-This may sound like the ultimate 21st century sustainable zero waste hack, but was actually already practiced by our Omas back in the day.
+This may sound like the ultimate 21st century sustainable zero-waste hack, but was actually already practised by our beloved Omas back in the day.

-13. When you go on vacation (haha good joke in Corona times, right?) always bring medicine with you
+13. When you go on vacation, always bring medicine with you

 Our Omas would never go without their good old ‘Reiseapotheke’ (aka first-aid kit).

 Always be sure to pack some Aspirin, some linctus, and a thermometer, and you’re good to go.

 This way, you don’t have to buy anything in a foreign country where you don’t speak the language (or other people don’t speak English) and are well-equipped in case they don’t have your preferred meds at the dodgy pharmacy abroad (they are not dodgy at all, our Omas just believed they were).

 14. Make sure to never leave the house looking like a slob

 One thing our Oma always takes good care of is her appearance.
 No matter if she is on a day out in the city, or just buying some milk at the local grocery store – her clothes, hair, and overall appearance are always neat and looking sharp.